 - That he or she suffered adverse employment action taken by the employer; and

 - That the FMLA-protected activity was a motivating factor in the employer’s decision to take the adverse employment action against the employee.

 Each and every case is different and each case requires detailed legal analysis by an experienced employment lawyer.
 Further legal analysis will be necessary to determine whether or not the employer has a legitimate non-pretextual reason for taking the alleged adverse employment action against the employee.

 Under the FMLA, 29 U.S.C. §2617(c)(1) an employee has two years after the date of the last event constituting the alleged violation for which the action is brought to file an FMLA leave interference or retaliation claim.
 Failure to timely file a lawsuit within the timeframe required by 29 U.S.C. §2617(c)(1) could prevent any recovery against the employer for FMLA Interference or Discrimination/Retaliation.
 The FMLA, 29 U.S.C. §2617(c)(2) can increase the timeframe for filing an FMLA claim against an employer to 3 years of the date of the last event constituting the alleged violation if there is proof of a willful violation of §1615.

-If you believe that you have a claim against your employer for FMLA leave interference or retaliation under 29 U.S.C. §2615, contact Brian J. Graber, Ltd., at (312) 291-4648 for a free consultation.
+If you believe that you have a claim against your employer for FMLA leave interference or retaliation under 29 U.S.C. §2615, contact Brian J. Graber, Ltd., a Chicago FMLA lawyer at (312) 291-4648 for a free consultation.